 Once a leader has been elected, it begins servicing client requests.
 Each client request contains a command to be executed by the replicated state machines.
 The leader appends the command to its log as a new entry, then issues AppendEntries RPCs in parallel to each of the other servers to replicate the entry.
 When the entry has been safely replicated (as described below), the leader applies the entry to its state machine and returns the result of that execution to the client.
-If followers crash or run slowly, or if network packets are lost, the leader retries AppendEntries RPCs indefinitely (even after it has responded to the client) until all followers eventually store all log entries state machines.
-In the simple case of a leader replicating entries from its current term, a log entry is committed once it is stored on a majority of servers (e.g., entries 1-7 in Figure 6).
-Section 5.4 will extend this rule to handle other situations.
-The leader keeps track of the highest index it knows to be committed, and it includes that index in future AppendEntries RPCs (including heartbeats) so that the other servers eventually find out.
-Once a follower learns that a log entry is committed, it applies the entry to its local state machine (in log order).
+If followers crash or run slowly, or if network packets are lost, the leader retries Append-Entries RPCs indefinitely (even after it has responded to the client) until all followers eventually store all log entries.

 Logs are organized as shown in Figure 6.
+Each log en-

-Each log entry stores a state machine command along with the term number when the entry was received by the leader.
+try stores a state machine command along with the term number when the entry was received by the leader.
 The term numbers in log entries are used to detect inconsistencies between logs and to ensure some of the properties in Figure 3.
 Each log entry also has an integer index identifying its position in the log.